ProteinGym/proteingym-base/docs/decisions/0002-user-facing-and-programmaticlly-used-manifest.md

 Additionally, a user needs to open the dataset archive to quickly reference the manifest (from a text editor) while we want users to only use the arhive through our package.
-Therefore, it is probably better to ship the (external) manifest **next to** the persisted dataset instead **within** .
+Therefore, it is better to ship the (external) manifest **next to** the persisted dataset instead **within** .

 ## Decision